osg-htc/docs/docs/release/updating-to-osg-36.md

 -   [Compute Entrypoints](../compute-element/htcondor-ce-overview.md) should be updated to OSG 3.6 with care:

-    -   If your [collaboration(s)](../security/tokens/overview.md#pilot-job-submission) support bearer tokens, update your [OSG Compute Entrypoints](#updating-your-osg-compute-entrypoint) at your earliest convenience.

     -   If the collaborations that you support have NOT moved to bearer token pilot job submission, update to HTCondor-CE 5 available in [OSG 3.5 upcoming](updating-to-osg-35.md#updating-to-htcondor-ce-5) to help your collaborations transition to bearer tokens.